WillShirley1208/will/source/_posts/file system.md

 - Accessing `directory2` will show the contents of file system A.
 - Any data written to `directory2` will be stored in file system A, not the local file system.

+## tmpfs

+- tmpfs is a special filesystem that uses RAM (and swap) for fast, temporary file storage.
+- RAM is the hardware that holds the system’s active data, while tmpfs is a virtual filesystem that leverages RAM for storage.
+- tmpfs is useful for temporary data that doesn’t need to persist after reboots, providing fast I/O performance since it’s in memory.

 # FUSE